wangyg19/CMBProbe/README.md

 >Ian H. Sloan, Quoc T. Le Gia, Yu Guang Wang, Robert S. Womersley and Jan Hamann.
 [A New Probe of non-Gaussianity for CMB Maps](). arXiv preprint arXiv:, 2019.

-Author: Dr. Yu Guang Wang (yuguang.wang@unsw.edu.au).
+Correponds to Yu Guang Wang (yuguang.wang@unsw.edu.au).

 ## Abstract
 We introduce a newmathematical tool (a direction-dependent probe) to analyse the randomness